nypinstripes/stash-search/README.md

 ##### NodeJS
 The runtime environment (rte) is <a href="https://nodejs.org" rel="noopener noreferrer">NodeJS</a> and was written on v11.2.0, however it should be able to run without issue on any NodeJS version higher than 8.0.0.

+_In Lieu of not requiring the ability to load env/shell/docker variables, the launch/start commands will pass the GIPHY_API key to the server on start as a CLI parameter._

 ##### Express
 The webserver is <a href="https://expressjs.com/" rel="noopener noreferrer">ExpressJS</a> as it continues to be the more popular of the choices for running web backends on Node, Hapi would be a suitable alternative.